Ierapetra: History

 The town of Ierapetra (in the local dialect: Γεράπετρο Gerapetro) is located on the southeast coast of Crete, situated on the beach of Ierapetra Bay.
-This town lies south of Agios Nikolaos and southwest of Sitia, and is an important regional center.
-With 16,139 inhabitants (in 2011), Ierapetra is the most populous town in the regional unit of Lasithi and the fourth most populous town in Crete.
+This town lies south of Agios Nikolaos and southwest of Sitia, and is an important regional centre.
+With 17,710 inhabitants (in 2021), Ierapetra is the most populous town in the regional unit of Lasithi and the fourth most populous town in Crete.
 Ierapetra is nicknamed "the bride of the Libyan Sea" because of its position as the only town on Crete's southern coast.

 Antiquity

 Ierapetra has retained a prominent place in the history of Crete since the Minoan period.
 The Greek and later Roman town of Hierapytna was located on the same site as present-day Ierapetra.

 In the Classical Age, Hierapytna became the most substantial Dorian city in eastern Crete and was in a continual rivalry with Praisos, the last Minoan city on the island.

 In the 3rd century BC, Hierapytna was notorious for piracy and took part in the Cretan War with other Cretan cities, siding with Philip V of Macedon against Knossos and Rhodes.

 The city of Gortyn surpassed Hierapytna's importance as an independent state when Hierapytna was conquered by the Romans in 67 BC (the last free city in Crete).
 The Roman conquest of Hierapytna coincided with that of Knossos, Cydonia, and Lato.
-Today, the remains of the Roman harbor can still be seen in the shallow bay.
+Today, the remains of the Roman harbour can still be seen in the shallow bay.